McCain to return for pivotal U.S. Senate vote on healthcare

 No Democrat is expected to vote in favor of opening debate, meaning that Republicans, who hold 52 seats in the 100-seat chamber, cannot afford to lose more than two of their own.

-In an interview with Reuters on Monday, Collins said Trump has not reached out to her.
-The president pressured another potential holdout at a West Virginia event late Monday, calling out the state's Republican senator, Shelley Moore Capito.

-In the event of a tied vote, Vice President Mike Pence, who is expected to be on Capitol Hill on Tuesday, would cast the deciding vote.
+Vice President Mike Pence, a Republican who is expected to be on Capitol Hill on Tuesday, would step in the case of tie and vote to move forward.

-Additional reporting by Amanda Becker, Susan Cornwell, Richard Cowan; Writing by James Oliphant and Susan Heavey; Editing by Michael Perry and Jeffrey Benkoe
+Reporting by Amanda Becker, Susan Cornwell, Richard Cowan and James Oliphant; Writing by James Oliphant; Editing by Mary Milliken and Michael Perry